iipeace/guider/README.md

 Guider supports a wide range of platforms based on the Linux kernel, including distros like Ubuntu, CentOS, and RHEL, as well as Android, ccOS, webOS, Tizen, and AGL.
 Limited support is also available for Windows and MacOS.
-In terms of architecture, Guider can work on x86, x64, ARM, AArch64.
+In terms of architecture, Guider can work on x86, x64, ARM, AArch64, RISC-V.

 Output
 =======